beefytech/Beef_website/beef-lang.org/content/language-guide/literals.md

 ## Integer literals

 Integers can be represented as decimal, hexadecimal, octal, or binary.
 In addition, the seperator character `'` (single quote) can be used to seperate numbers any way the user desires.
-A seperater character immediately following the hex `0x` specifier explicitly means to interpret the number as a 64-bit integer, however, and is generally used for displaying 64-bit addresses in Beef.

 ```C#